mcserverhosting-net/sitev2/content/plans-premade/_index.md

     title: "Accelerate Your Game With Us Today."
     subtitle: "Monthly Pricing.
 No hidden fees.
 Value Included."
     backgroundImage: ""

+  notice:
+    title: "**We are currently at capacity.
+There is a 2 day order completion**"

   whatYouGet:
     title: "Discover the Ultimate Minecraft Gaming Experience"